almeidatiago/iah_ahls/README.md

 The Xilinx Alveo U55C accelerator was employed for resource experiments involving FPGA synthesis ([https://github.com/Xilinx/xacc](https://github.com/Xilinx/xacc)).
 The HLS procedure utilized Vitis version 2022.2.
 The image processing applications were simulated with a parallel implementation utilizing OpenMP, where each thread processes a distinct image.

+For short, the software requirements are:

+- EvoApprox library (version 1.1)
+- Jupyter notebook
+- Vitis version 2022.2
+- OpenMP

 ## Files

 The folder `apps` has the source code for each application, and their respective `Makefile`.
 Also, all the Jupyter files for each application are basically the same; however, each one calls its specific application during the run.
 Inside the folder, the structure of files is (for instance, for application **algo1**):